 "This law would not only shed more light on the issue of domestic violence, it also would assist in getting services and protections earlier in the process," said Soucy, a Manchester Democrat.

 Soucy said the bill doesn't change the substance of the crimes but will help distinguish an assault that occurred in a bar fight, for example, from one that involves an attack on a spouse.
 She said making domestic violence a crime will allow the state to collect better data that can be used for prevention, education and intervention.

 New Hampshire is one of 15 states that does not have a crime of domestic violence, she said.
-The bill now goes to the House.

 Supporters say the distinction is important because domestic violence often escalates.
 In the past decade, half of the murders in New Hampshire were related to domestic violence, as were more than 90 percent of the murder-suicides.

 "Passing Joshua's Law to establish a crime of domestic violence is a common-sense step that will improve the safety of our families by helping law enforcement and prosecutors better identify and stop repeat abusers," Hassan said in a statement after the vote.